Download Attune CE

 Network administration is the process of managing an organisation’s computer networks.
 Its primary goal is to guarantee that these networks function properly, securely, and reliably.
 Network administrators are responsible for configuring, managing, and supporting network infrastructure, which includes both hardware and software components.

 Their responsibilities include configuring networks, diagnosing problems that develop, monitoring performance, and administering security measures.
-They work promptly to resolve any issues that develop to keep the networks working efficiently and uninterrupted.
+They work promptly to resolve any issues that develop to keep the networks working efficiently and without interruptions.
 They also focus on adopting security measures to secure the organisation’s data and systems against cyberattacks.

 In simple terms, network administration is a diverse field that requires a combination of technical knowledge, problem-solving skills, and adaptability.